 Additionally, high net worth divorces often require a forensic accountant's engagement, particularly where a business owner may be attempting to hide assets or income.
 Let's go over some common questions you may have about the contested divorce process.

 Unlike many other states, Florida does not recognize "at fault" divorces where one party commits an act like adultery or cruelty that leads to the dissolution of the marriage.
 Irreconcilable differences and mental incapacity are the only acceptable grounds for divorce in Florida.

 However, Florida courts do consider factors such as "moral fitness" when making judgments for processes such as child custody, alimony, property division, etc. So, if one spouse engages in behavior such as adultery, substance abuse, domestic violence, child abuse, etc. it may result in a less favorable judgment from the court.

 Some issues cannot wait until the divorce becomes finalized.
 A spouse might need money to support the couple's children or temporary alimony to cover daily expenses, as well as additional attorneys fees and suit monies.

 In this type of situation, either or both parties can file requests for temporary relief in court.
 The judge holds a hearing on the motion for temporary relief and orders an action.
 Once the motion for temporary relief is in order, it remains in place until the court finalizes the divorce, unless otherwise modified by the court.

 Should You Stay or Go?

 If a divorcing couple has children, a contested divorce may create an unhealthy environment for the kids.
 Parents should speak with their divorce attorney about separating during the divorce process.
-Always seek guidance from a family law firm in Coral Springs before making rash decisions, as such situations can be dealt with much more effectively if done by the book—not in the heat of the moment.
+Always seek guidance from a family lawyer before making rash decisions, as such situations can be dealt with much more effectively if done by the book—not in the heat of the moment.

 How Do Courts Define Marital vs. Nonmarital Assets?